maria8719/week8-react-testing-lab/README.md

 ## Unit Testing

-A unit test is generally used to test components or functions in isolation.
-For functions, unit tests are for input and output; for components, we test props or the callback handlers communicating to the outside.
+A unit test tests one unit of code in isolation.
+It is generally used to test components or functions.
+For functions, unit tests are for input and output; for components, testing of props or the callback handlers communicating to the outside.

-## Setup
+## RTL Setup

+Assuming you are using <a href="https://create-react-app.dev/">CRA</a> for your React boilerplate, all the necessary packages are already installed and configured out of the box.

 For every test you want to write, it needs to have .test in the file extension.
 The setup can either be: